PoCInnovation/Workshops/security/cutter/06-mycraft/README.md

 HELP MEEEEEEEEEEEEEEEEEEEEEEEEE

-Download the files here : https://pwnh4.com/poc-workshop-craft.zip Do a cmake . in the folder If you look at the sources, it is cheating)
+Download the files here : https://pwnh4.com/poc-workshop-craft.zip

 When you have unzip this folder, you have to :